-- The phasing of the proposed development;
+a.
+The phasing of the proposed development;

-- Housing mix and how this meets identified local needs as identified by an up to date housing needs assessment;
+b.
+Housing mix and how this meets identified local needs as identified by an up to date housing needs assessment;

-- How the development makes the best and most efficient use of land and buildings;
+c.
+How the development makes the best and most efficient use of land and buildings;

-- The density of the development, illustrating how this reflects surrounding development;
+d.
+The density of the development, illustrating how this reflects surrounding development;

-- Design considerations, to ensure the development demonstrates high quality design, reflecting the character of its immediate surroundings and reflecting the principles set out within the East Boldon Design Code;
+e.
+Design considerations, to ensure the development demonstrates high quality design, reflecting the character of its immediate surroundings and reflecting the principles set out within the East Boldon Design Code;

-- Highways access to the site and the impact of the proposals on the highway network;
+h.
+Highways access to the site and the impact of the proposals on the highway network;

-- Pedestrian linkages through the site, including how opportunities for sustainable travel will be embedded within the development;
+i.
+Pedestrian linkages through the site, including how opportunities for sustainable travel will be embedded within the development;

-- A landscape framework for the site, addressing matters such as green infrastructure, open spaces and relationship with the Green Belt beyond the site;
+j.
+A landscape framework for the site, addressing matters such as green infrastructure, open spaces and relationship with the Green Belt beyond the site;

-- Opportunities to enhance biodiversity; and
+l.
+Opportunities to enhance biodiversity; and

 The NPPF highlights the government’s objective of significantly boosting the supply of homes.
 Neighbourhood plans have an important role in supporting the delivery of the number, type and mix of homes that are required in the area.
 Plan objective 5 seeks to create and maintain a balanced and sustainable community by providing a positive framework that recognises the different types of homes that all current and future residents of the plan area need.

 The local community support the provision of housing to meet identified local needs, as well as that which is of an appropriate scale to maintain and enhance the special character of the village.
 In order to inform this element of the plan, the forum commissioned a housing needs assessment (HNA), prepared by AECOM as part of the governments technical support programme.
 In addition, the forum undertook its own housing needs survey, to provide feedback from the local community regarding their current and future needs.